Maligne Canyon: Geology

 While visually striking and unusual, slot canyons are a common occurrence within the northern Rocky Mountains.
-These canyons show the characteristic of Karst topography and is common in this region due to its easily soluble nature.
+These canyons show the characteristics of karst topography and are common in this region due to the easily soluble nature of the limestone.
 Flowing out of Medicine Lake, the Maligne River flows about 15 kilometers upstream as a full size river, but as a losing stream, quickly disappears into seeps in the ground and completely vanishes from the surface not far from the lake for most of the year.
 The smaller streams that feed the valley below that point rebuild the river by the time it reaches the top of the canyon.
 The river drops down the canyon and intersects the bedrock layers where the underground river flows.
 Also at this point numerous large underground streams join and greatly amplify the flow.
 The canyon is constantly being eroded by the churning and swirling of the water.
 The effect of this has made the width 2 m across at some points and a depth of 50 m.
 Limestone is one of the most dominant minerals within the canyon.
 It was deposited in a shallow tropical sea by plankton which secrete limestone.